Showwcase/hacktoberfest/README.md

 This repository contains a record of all low-code and no-code contributions made during the Hacktoberfest event.

-# What is Hacktoberfest
+# What is Hacktoberfest?
 `Hacktoberfest` is a celebration of Open Source.
 It is a virtual event organized by DigitalOcean and its partners throughout October.
 It is aimed toward open source and introducing it to as many developers as possible.
+Read more about the event from [here](https://hacktoberfest.com/).

 ## No-code/Low-code Contributions